Skip to main content

 Position Summary

-Resident Directors (RDs) work with the Residential Services team to foster an inclusive residential environment that fulfills the mission, vision, and goals of the Division of Student Affairs.
+Resident Directors (RDs) work with the Residential Services team to foster a welcoming residential environment that fulfills the mission, vision, and goals of the Division of Student Affairs.
 RDs are 12-month, full-time, master’s preferred, live-in staff members who are responsible for the overall management of a residential community.
 The RD reports to an Assistant Director in Residential Life.
 This position includes working with diverse groups of students, staff, and faculty in a competitive academic environment.

 To view or download a PDF of this position description, click here.